datatrails/datatrails-python/docs/runner/generic.rst

    obtain the identity of such a previously-created location.

    In this way one can create locations and then refer to them in later steps of the story.

+   Additionally this label can be an explicit location identity of the form:

+         locations/add30235-1424-4fda-840a-d5ef82c4c96fa